BharathxD/AWS-Certified-SysOps-Administrator-Associate/SSM Automation and Config/Task-1.md

 3. Create a config rule using the `pc-sg-open-only-to-authorized-ports` managed rule

-4. Add port 80 next to `authorizedTcpPorts`
+4. Add port 80 next to 5.
+Add a remediation rule using the automatic action `AWS-DisablePublicAccessForSecurityGroup`

+5. Add a remediation rule using the automatic action `AWS-DisablePublicAccessForSecurityGroup`